 - And in the end, hold the ALT key and press 0 1 7 6 from the numeric keypad.

-Once you enter it you can also copy and paste it in other cells instantly or you can press this shortcut key for every cell one by one.
+Once you enter it you can also copy and paste it into other cells instantly or you can press this shortcut key for every cell one by one.

 2. Using CHAR Function to Add a Degree Symbol

-And if you want to add it with a number you just need to insert a formula like below.
+And if you want to add it with a number you just need to insert a formula like the one we have below.

 And press enter.